 DayPilot.Scheduler.loadingStart

-The loadingStart() method displays a loading label in the upper-left corner of the JavaScript Scheduler.
-Optionally, you can block the whole Scheduler UI.
+The loadingStart() method displays a loading label in the upper-left corner of the JavaScript Scheduler and can optionally block the UI.

 Declaration